edgaralejod/ArduinoFlip-Click/README.md

-# WaterQualityIoT
+# ArduinoFlip-Click

-Repository for the water quality project.
+Arduino code for the mikroe Flip&Click